 “My favorite things in life don’t cost any money.
 It’s really clear that the most precious resource we all have is time.”

 You might think that multitasking saves time.
 But it’s the opposite.
-Every time you switch between tasks, it takes 20 minutes to re-focus on the original task.
+Every time you switch between tasks, it takes up to 9 minutes to re-focus on the original task.
 That adds up quickly.

 And because I don’t want to waste my time on planet earth, I stopped multitasking altogether.